heychhavi/Drowsiness_Detection/README.md

 # Drowsiness_Detection
-Detect if driver is drowsy or not while driving
-For drowsiness detection follow the steps:
+Detect if driver is drowsy or not while driving while skndjklnkdnskd For drowsiness detection follow the steps:

 Installation process